-10 Proven tips to deliver a great customer experience
+10 customer service rules we should all live by to deliver a great customer experience

 Today, when customer service is becoming a major differentiator for businesses, it is probably not blasphemy to call it a new religion a customer service religion for business!

 If we take on this term, the next step is to adopt some kind of scripture, a code to live by.